 I’m woman enough to admit this is what I did on my .co.uk site, which I’m on the verge of re-designing and rewriting.

 I created the site pre-Panda, covering the same SEO-led information across multiple pages.
 I didn’t do anything dodgy.
 Countless millions of us did the same because it worked, and nobody could have predicted the wide-ranging effects of Panda.
 But in retrospect, now we know what we know, it was ill-advised.
-While I haven’t been ‘Panda-slapped’, and it hasn’t done my dotcodotuk site any obvious harm, it also hasn’t done the site’s search positions any good.
+While I haven’t been ‘Panda-slapped’, and it hasn’t done my dotcodotuk site any obvious harm, it also hasn’t done the site’s search positions any good either.

 SEO lesson learned…